PullStackPigDev/PullStackPigDev/README.md

 I'm currently working on getting better in school in fields of Mathematics, Physics, Chemistry, English & Literacy, Biology and Computer Science.

-I am learning Next.js, Django, Algorithms and Data Structures with C++, Golang, VB6.0, CCC, CEMC, Hackathons/Code Jams, Low-Level and Sys Dev, Data Analysis with Pandas, Numpy and Matplotlib, AI/ML with Tensorflow or Pytorch, SQL ( mainly Postgres and MySQL ) and working with REST/GraphQL APIs.
+I am learning Next.js, Actix.rs, Algorithms and Data Structures with C++, Golang, VB6.0, CCC & Competitive Programming, Math skills in CEMC, gainging team and devops experiences from Hackathons/Code Jams, learning Low-Level and Sys Dev, Data Analysis with Pandas, Numpy and Matplotlib, AI/ML with Tensorflow or Pytorch, SQL ( mainly Postgres and MySQL ) and working with REST/GraphQL APIs.
 I'd love to learn anything related to programming!

 I may sound like I know a lot, but inside I'm very stupid !WARNING!